mikeygray/syncy/README.md

   [tutorial](https://www.mynotepaper.com/build-a-google-chrome-extension-using-vuejs) (that also
   uses [vue-web-extension](https://github.com/Kocal/vue-web-extension)) I would of wasted a great deal of time getting started
+- The amazing people responsible for [webextension-polyfill](https://github.com/mozilla/webextension-polyfill), though I simay over my ineptitude taking so long to properly harness it
-- And as always the patient people at [Stack Overflow](https://stackoverflow.com)
+- And as always the patient people at [Stack Overflow](https://stackoverflow.com) and their retention policy for old questions.

 ## My dev notes